joannakl/cs102/projects/project2_CardCipher.markdown

 Here is a detailed trace of how the card deck changes after encryption/decryption of each letter of a given message.

+Note: if you are on a narrow display, the right hand side of the trace will be cut-off.
+The lines are not wrapping to simplify the comparison between the state of the decks at different steps.

 #### Example 1

 Input file: